geraintluff/tv4/README.md

 ##### reset()

 Manually reset validation status from the simple `tv4.validate(data, schema)`.
-Although tv4 will self reset on each validation there are some implementation scenario's where this is useful.
+Although tv4 will self reset on each validation there are some implementation scenarios where this is useful.

 ````
 tv4.reset();